 Georg Elser was brought to the Dachau concentration camp and shot on 9th of April 1945 – just 20 days before the camp was liberated…

-So even though I thought that the pace of the film was a bit slow here and there, it’s important to remember those brave German resistance fighters.
+I thought that even though I thought that the pace of the film was a bit slow here and there, it’s important to remember those brave German resistance fighters.
 Therefore, this film is a definite must-see!

-My verdict: We will never know.
+My final verdict: We will never know.
 But perhaps, if all had worked out, Elser would have changed the world… back then in 1939.
 All in all, a gripping biopic about a very courageous man!

 **** 4 out of 5 stars